-Any child with a suspected or obvious HIV-associated infection should be treated or referred immediately.
+Any child with a suspected or obvious HIV-associated infection may require appropriate investigation and treatment, or be referred immediately.

 The WHO defines adolescence as young people between the ages of 10 and 19 years.
 Adolescence is the time of physical, emotional and psychosocial change from childhood to adulthood.
 Adolescents require special care as their needs are different from those of both children and adults.
 The first signs of puberty (breast buds, testicular enlargement and pubic hair) usually indicate that the child should be regarded as an adolescent.

-Adolescence is the time of physical, emotional and pychosocial change from childhood to adulthood.
+Adolescence is the time of physical, emotional and psychosocial change from childhood to adulthood.

 Because they are growing rapidly, becoming sexually mature, and undergoing major emotional, psychological and social changes.

 The WHO recommends the use of paediatric clinical staging charts and criteria for starting antiretroviral treatment for adolescents younger than 15 years of age and adult clinical staging charts and starting criteria for adolescents who are 15 years of age or older.
 Paediatric doses of antiretroviral drugs are usually recommended for adolescents in early puberty (Tanner stages 1 to 3) and adult doses for adolescents in late puberty with full physical maturation (Tanner stage 4 and 5).

 Boys usually have an earlier sexual debut (first experience) than girls.
 However, the prevalence of HIV infection is much higher in adolescent girls than boys, as young girls usually have older male partners.
 Girls, especially homeless or orphaned girls, may also be sexually abused or sell/swap sex for financial or other favours.
 The immature cervix is easily infected by HIV.